 - Complete the CBD pro forma invoice with your healthcare provider abroad.

 - Apply for a reimbursement towards the cost of the healthcare abroad.

 Keep proof that you travelled abroad for both your first consultation and the treatment.
 You will need to send it with your application.

 If you need healthcare that involves an overnight stay in hospital, you can get prior notification before you go abroad.

 You may need to apply for the CBD scheme in another country if you:

 - get your income from another EU or EEA country

-- are a dependent of someone who gets their income from another EU or EEA country
+- are a dependant of someone who gets their income from another EU or EEA country